 No Need of Adding Days to Your Itinerary

 A reason why a lot of trekkers freak out is that they think traveling to Ramechhap adds extra days to their itinerary.
-The important thing here to note is, one can smartly avoid this hassle of staying an extra day and staying overnight in Ramechhap.
-You have options to manage a vehicle that leaves Kathmandu at around 2/ 3 am early morning.
+The important thing here to note is, one can smartly avoid this hassle of staying an extra day and staying overnight in a hotel in Ramechhap.
+You have options to book buses from Kathmandu to Ramechhap that leaves at around 2 am early morning.
 (HoneyGuide will help!)
 This way, you can easily catch your morning flight to Lukla without adding any extra days.
 Same with the case on the return, as you will easily reach Kathmandu in 5 extra hours the same day.

 Although cost is not the pressing issue right now, traveling to Ramechhap by road and flight to Lukla actually saves you some good bucks.
 Here’s the math: